 Driver has released two albums in the last decade and previously confessed she'd love to appear on Glee.

-Hunky Dory fits right into the High School Musical genre, although Billy Elliot producer Jon Finn and My Little Eye director Marc Evans began discussing the idea long before the TV shows had become so popular.
+Hunky Dory fits right into the High School Musical genre, although Billy Elliot producer Jon Finn and My Little Eye director Marc Evans began discussing the idea long before the TV shows had become

-The class includes the popular pretty girl, the lovesick boy pining for her, the oddballs, the shy one battling peer pressure and the one who has trouble at home, all expressing their teenage angst in song.
+The class includes the popular pretty girl, the lovesick boy pining for her, the oddballs, the shy one battling peer pressure and the one who has trouble at home, all expressing their teenage angst

 Driver plays feisty Viv, a new teacher determined to stand up to the traditionalist headmaster and stage something different for the end of term show.